QoboLtd/project-template-rt/README.md

 * Installation location for RT
 * Whether or not to install CPAN modules for RT dependencies
 * Whether or not tweak the network firewall
-* Whether or not to install local database
 * Whether or not to initialize the database with some data
 * spawn-fcgi location